-Forex Market: Indian rupee rises against UAE dirham, US dollar - East Coast Daily English
+Forex Market: Indian Rupee rises against UAE dirham, US Dollar - East Coast Daily English

-The domestic currency, the Indian Rupee has surged against the US dollar and UAE dirham.
-As per the market experts, the positive opening of Indian share market, sustained foreign find inflows and the weakening of US dollar ha supported the Indian rupee.
+In the forex market the domestic currency the Indian Rupee has appreciated against the US Dollar and UAE Dirham.
+As per the market experts, the weakening of US dollar and the positive opening of Indian share market has supported the Indian Rupee.

-At the interbank forex market, the Indian rupee opened at 74.86, and gained further ground to touch 74.82 per dollar, registering a gain of 8 paise over its previous close of 74.90 per dollar on Friday.
+At the Interbank forex market the Indian rupee opened at 74.96 per dollar and gained further ground to touch 74.91 per dollar, registering a rise of 11 paise over its previous close of 75.02 per dollar on Thursday.
+UAE dirham is trading at 20.40 at Indian rupee in market.

-The dollar index, which gauges the greenback’s strength against a basket of six currencies, fell 0.09 per cent to 93.01.
+The dollar index, which measures the US dollar’s strength against a basket of six currencies, fell 0.15% to 92.65.

 Post Your Comments